ahmedKhalid1/Robotic-Inference-Project/README.md

 * Performing experiments to choose the suitable network architecture
 * Using nvidia digits to monitor hte training process
 ***
-The network model is available here.
-And the dataset includeing the augmented data is available Here.
+The network model is available [here](https://drive.google.com/open?id=14cH2MRhxrFHrKvhdqYvxFUmIjperDZEo).

-I uplodaed them separately because tey were too large to upload on github.
+I uplodaed it separately because it was too large to upload on github.